bahaaTuffaha/Project-ClosetArchive/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 Closet-Archive is an open-source app designed to assist people in organizing, categorizing, and, most importantly, logging their recent outfit choices.
-This functionality prevents the inadvertent repetition of clothing items, aids in laundry management, and offers various other features.
+This functionality prevents wearing the same clothes again for that specific event, aids in laundry management, and offers various other features.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>